 The ability to loosely-couple increasingly heterogenous data, tooling and compute in a modern, API-oriented manner and deliver actionable insights at all stages of the digital thread.

-The ability to capture, characterize and describe data, tooling, job, and authorization information in machine ready repositories, express their content via machine readable meta data tags and describe their capabilities as machine actionable verbs.
+The ability to capture, characterize and describe data, tooling, job, and authorization information in machine-ready repositories, express their content via machine-readable meta data tags and describe their capabilities as machine-actionable verbs.

 The interfaces and translational services required to enable the integration of machine learning capabilities into design space exploration, rapid candidate screening, field fault analysis, etc.

-The establishment of sufficient modeling and simulation fidelity and digital trust systems to enable human decision makers to trust digital design systems and practices.
+The establishment of sufficient modeling and simulation fidelity and digital trust systems to enable human decision-makers to trust digital design systems and practices.

 Having developed these capabilities, in some cases apace and in partnership with other industry, academic and government partners, we are now beginning to introduce them into practice in our next generation product design, fulfillment and sustainment practices.
 While the specific example articulated in this paper is partially instructive of the changes in practice underway, we believe that we are still at the very beginning of enabling the transformation in design practice first envisioned at the advent of our program.